 Whats great about this website is the huge number of videos and there’s lots of classic well known dishes – as well as videos on techniques, such as preparing garlic, choosing the right pans, how to separate eggs and more.
 The cake section is really good featuring all time favourites.
 The entire website is a great resource and well put together and easy to follow, so, if you’re thinking about becoming a home baker, now’s the time!

 14. Do an online Clubbercise or Zumba class with Accidental Fitness Buxton

 If you’re an avid regular to Clubbercise or Zumba, or, you’ve always fancied trying it, alas you can now join in the fun with their live streamed classes every week, with the team from Accidental Fitness Buxton.
 For £3.50 per household it’s brilliant value too.
 Find out more: explorebuxton.co.uk/clubbercise-zumba-with-accidental-fitness-buxton

-Get into photography during quarantine.
-There’s a whole range of resources online to look at for free, including Nikons free online classes (currently free until the end of April but fingers crossed they might extend that).
+Get into photography during lockdown.
+There’s a whole range of resources online to look at for free.
 Canon Live is a good website full of great content and features live Facebook events to attend.
-Fuji have just launched their Stay Creative At Home campaign too with new tips, exercises and techniques for you to try out at home every week: digitalcameraworld.com/news/best-free-photography-courses-and-content
+Fuji also have their Stay at Home with FIJIFILM with tips, exercises and techniques for you to try out.

 If the videos of cities in lockdown coming together to sing on their balconies left you with a lump in your throat, here’s your chance to add your vocal cords to one of several online choirs popping up around the world.
 The Sofa Singers is a free online singing event that aims to ‘bring people together from around the world to spark joy and human connection’.